JoostV96/Poker/README.md

 Then, his cards will be hidden and player 2 can take place.
 When he presses the space bar again, he will see his cards and the game progresses.

 `Poker.py` is the main program.
 It imports all functions from `HandEvaluator.py` which evaluates each hand.
 This is used to determine the winner of the pot.

+`Cards.zip` contains all 52 playing cards + an image of the back of a card which are loaded into the program.